brucemack/brucemack.github.io/ampersand/index.md

 ## Kerchunk Filtering

-I love the East Coast Reflector, but there’s a fair amount of kerchunking being reflected.
+I love the [East Coast Reflector](https://www.eastcoastreflector.com/), but there’s a fair amount of kerchunking being reflected.
 This is to be expected given the large number of repeaters connected on the network.
 It would be nice to have a way to filter out this kind of activity.

-I know the ASL rxondelay= helps to avoid false COS triggers, but I think that parameter serves a different purpose.
+I know the ASL `rxondelay=` helps to avoid false COS triggers and may eliminate some quick kerchunks, but I think that parameter serves a different purpose.
 It's basically a de-bounce on the COS line.
-A long setting for rxondelay= also has the undesirable effect of cutting off the beginning of each transmission.
+A long setting for `rxondelay=` also has the undesirable effect of cutting off the beginning of a transmission.

 I've been working on a more sophisticated kerchunk filter (KF).
 I have a new module in the audio pipeline that watches all of the audio frames that go by.
-If an audio spurt starts after an extended period of silence (let's assume 1 minute, but configurable) the frames are queued internally and not passed forward in the pipeline.
+If an audio spurt starts after an extended period of silence (let's assume 1 minute, but configurable) new frames are queued internally and are not passed forward in the pipeline.
 If the spurt ends quickly (let's assume < 2 seconds, but configurable) those queued frames are discarded under the assumption that it's a kerchunk or some other transient.
 If the spurt lasts longer than 2s then it is considered to be legit and the queue starts playing out, with 2s of latency of course.
 Once the KF queue is drained it is bypassed and all subsequent audio is passed right through until another extended silence occurs.
 So basically, you are 2s behind only until that first spurt has been played out, and then no more delay.
 Hopefully it's clear that none of the audio was lost, it was just delayed initially to make sure it passed the not-a-kerchunk test.